 2. Maximize your high traffic days.

 Have a look at Google Analytics and note when your blog gets the most traffic.
 If you have a look at the Traffic Overview above, you'll see that there are spikes in traffic each Sunday.
-The pattern of traffic rising on Saturday, peeking on Sunday and slowly tappering off to the week's low on Friday is very predictable.
-Do you see a pattern with you blog?
+The pattern of traffic rising on Saturday, peeking on Sunday and slowly tapering off to the week's low on Friday is very predictable.
+Do you see a pattern with your blog?